After many years dreaming of the perfect outdoor kitchen and entertaining space, we finally decided to make that dream come true!

-The focal point of the kitchen area is a gorgeous granite-topped island with a stainless steel sink, 2-drawers, and storage space underneath.
+The focal point of our DIY outdoor kitchen project is a gorgeous granite-topped island with a stainless steel sink, 2-drawers, and storage space underneath.

-We were able to build the island using the Necessories Kitchen Island Cabinet Kit which was awesome because it came on a few pallets with everything needed to get the job done.
+We were able to build the island using the Necessories Kitchen Island Cabinet Kit (with the Desert colored blocks) which was awesome because it came on a few pallets with everything needed to get the job done.
 We just had to read the instructions and do the work (and by "do the work", I mean we enlisted the help of the Paved 2 Perfection paver guys and followed directions)!

 Below is the recount of our installation, our review of the Necessories Outdoor Living Kit and some of the things we learned along the way.
 Enjoy!

 For starters, we had awesome paver work done by Paved 2 Perfection.
 They were able to completely transform a boring, weed-infested yard into a gorgeous outdoor entertaining area with beautiful paver work.

 The recommendation for base of the Outdoor Kitchen Kits is either poured slab or compacted gravel as shown below: